Spirit of Scotland

 Spirit of Scotland Barge Review

 AdventureSmith Explorations’ Spirit of Scotland review includes a detailed description of the small ship including deck plans and a photo gallery.
+Our Northern Europe experts have been aboard the Spirit of Scotland firsthand.
 Please read our Spirit of Scotland barge review below then contact our small ship cruise experts to compare the Spirit of Scotland with other small cruise ships and yachts offering small ship cruises in Northern Europe.

 Choose the Spirit of Scotland barge for a classy ambiance paired with gourmet food, exemplary wines and fine whiskey.
 Cruise Scotland’s mysterious rivers, canals and lochs with opportunities to explore by bike and on foot along the way.
 This Scottish barge is also an ideal ship for private charter cruises, with theme options including whiskey, golf, horse-riding, fishing and family cruises, or customize your own itinerary.